pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Making the stage

 Let's start by getting a nice backdrop up.
-I've drawn one already, so we can just load the image.
+I've drawn one already (using images from *Code The Classics* kindly made available by Raspberry Pi Trading Ltd), so we can just load the image.

 Begin by making a class to represent the stage.
 We can call it anything we want so long as it is declared as being a